 There’s a rocket attack on Israel.
 Should I cancel my visit?

 Save this post for later!

-If you liked this post or found it useful, I’d really appreciate a like, share or comment from you (:
+If you liked this post or found it useful, please don’t hesitate to like, share or comment (: